 The Reverend Craig Bowers was born in Prescott, Ontario.
 He is a graduate of Carleton University - B.Sc (Math.), Queen’s - B.Ed, Concordia - Master’s in the Teaching of Math. and has Licentiate in Theology from Montreal Diocesan Theological College, McGill.
 Craig was a teacher and stone carver before being ordained in the Diocese of Ottawa in 2002.
 He has enjoyed his incumbencies in both the Parish of Clayton and the Parish of Morrisburg-Iroquois.
 Craig also serves as the Ecumenical and Interfaith Officer for the Diocese.
 Craig is married to Mary, and they have three daughters Sarah, Eva and Chloe.
 Oh yes, and Annie their Chocolate Lab.
 Craig enjoys music, the outdoors, hockey and soccer.
 He looks forward to being close to the Ottawa Senators to offer prayers for them and notes that last year was a great year for Boston!
 Go Bruins!

 The Rev. Canon Dr. William E. Prentice, Fr.
 Bill, or just Bill, has been an Honorary Assistant at St. Paul's, Kanata-Hazeldean since 1997.
 Fr.
 Bill is now retired, he served the Diocese of Ottawa as Director, Parish and Diocesan Services - work that connected him to most of the non-parish based ministries in our broader Diocesan family.
 Originally from Winnipeg, his undergrad years were spent at St. John's College, the University of Manitoba, his seminary years at Trinity College, Toronto, and his doctoral degree is jointly conferred by the University of Toronto and Trinity College.
 He has served several congregations in several Dioceses, including Rupert's Land, Algoma, Toronto, Western Newfoundland, Moosonee, and since 1997, here in Ottawa.
 He married Joyce Prentice in 1974.
-They have three sons and two daughters-in-law, Fred, Jeremiah and his partner, Yan, and Stirling Michel and his wife Julie.
+Bill and Joyce have an ever growing family, including Jeremy, Yan and Winston, Fred, Elizabeth, Emma and Evan, and Stirling and Teresa.

 The Rev Charles Boole is a graduate of Carleton University, Ottawa, Canada, with a BA in History and a graduate of Theology from Leeds University, England and the College of the Resurrection in Mirfield, England.
 Rev. Boole was ordained to the Deaconate in Christ Church, Oxford, England, in May 1970, and to the Priesthood in Ottawa, Ontario, Canada in December, 1970.Charles celebrates over thirty years of service in parish ministry throughout the Diocese in parishes in the Pontiac, Quebec, St Christopher’s, Ottawa and then Renfrew, Ontario.
 Following a return to the city, he was Rector of St Stephens followed by half time at St Peters and half time as the manager of Temple Pastures.
 He successfully closed the parish of St Peters with the complete agreement of the parishioners and turned Temple Pastures into a self sufficient Retreat Centre for use by the Diocese and others.
 Charles is widely known and recognized for abilities in preaching, teaching, and pastoral care.
 He has been actively involved in the healing ministry since 1970, and has served as Consultant and Practitioner in the area of deliverance and exorcism for the Diocese of Ottawa.
 Before retirement in 2003, Fr.
 Boole was an active participant in international conferences in Canada, Britain and the United States in the areas of Renewal and the healing ministry, and much sought after leader and lecturer for Schools of Pastoral Care throughout North America.
 In 1999, he was elected President of the Agnes Sanford Schools of Pastoral Care and re elected in 2004.
 He was instrumental in arranging the amalgamation of the Schools of Pastoral Care and the International Order of St Luke the Physician for the United States and Canada.
 He has published a number of articles in SHARING Magazine, the official publication of the International Order of St. Luke the Physician A Journal of Christian Healing.
 Charles and his wife, Wendy, live in Ottawa.